 The Board has adopted standards for determining whether a director is independent.
-These standards are based upon the listing standards of the New York Stock Exchange (NYSE) and applicable laws and regulations, and are available on the Company's website as described above.
+These standards are based upon the listing standards of the New York Stock Exchange (NYSE) and applicable laws and regulations and are available on the Company's website as described above.
 The Board also reviewed commercial relationships between the Company and organizations with which directors were affiliated by service as an executive officer.
 The relationships with these organizations involved the Company's sale or purchase of products or services in the ordinary course of business that were made on arm's-length terms and other circumstances that did not affect the relevant directors' independence under applicable law and NYSE listing standards.

-The Board has affirmatively determined, based on these standards and after considering the relationships described immediately above, that the following directors are independent: Messrs.
-Beck, Buthman, Cook, Mrozek, Parry and Satterthwaite, and Mss.
-Helmkamp and Warner.
-The Board has also determined that Mr. Silvernail is not independent because he is the President and Chief Executive Officer of the Company.
-All standing Board committees are, and throughout fiscal year 2018 were, composed entirely of independent directors.
+The Board has affirmatively determined, based on these standards and after considering the relationships described immediately above, that the following current directors are independent: Messrs.
+Beck, Buthman, Christenson, Cook, Mrozek, Parry and Satterthwaite, and Mss.
+Gunter, Helmkamp and Warner.
+The Board has also determined that Mr. Ashleman is not independent because he is the Chief Executive Officer and President of the Company (and was, until December 15, 2020, the Chief Operating Officer of the Company).
+All standing Board committees are, and throughout fiscal year 2020 were, composed entirely of independent directors.